DynamicsShop/SD-BI-Inventory-Cockpit/SD-BI-Inventory-Cockpit-Release-Notes.md

 - AppSource App - The Send Selected to Requisition Worksheet action was enhanced to include Location and Bin Code.
 This action is available on both the Item Alert List and the SKU Alert List.

+- AppSource App - An new event, OnBeforeRequisitionLineInsert, was created in Codeunit 43006351 "SDY BICI Inventory Impl." to allow for custom calculations to be made before a line is inserted into the Requisition Worksheet.

 ### 5.1.1

 #### Enhancements